isabella232/java-driver/faq/README.md

 use cases.
 If there is a legitimate reason to downgrade and retry, that should be handled by the application code.

+### Where is the cross-datacenter failover feature that existed in driver 3?

+In driver 3, it was possible to configure the load balancing policy to automatically failover to a remote datacenter, when the local datacenter is down.

+This ability is considered a misfeature and has been removed from driver 4.0 onwards.

+However, due to popular demand, cross-datacenter failover has been brought back to driver 4 in version 4.10.0.

+If you are using a driver version >= 4.10.0, read the [manual](../manual/core/loadbalancing/) to understand how to enable this feature; for driver versions < 4.10.0, this feature is simply not available.

 ### I want to set a date on a bound statement, where did `setTimestamp()` go?

 The driver now uses Java 8's improved date and time API.
 CQL type `timestamp` is mapped to